shreytheshreyas/tp/docs/UserGuide.md

 ### 3.1.1.
 Viewing the updated Home View: `list`

-After any changes, immediately see the updated view with the `list` command.
+After making any changes, you would want to immediately see the updated Home View.
+You can achieve this with the `list` command.

 Format: `list`

 ### 3.1.2.
 Adding a project: `project`
+Now you have a new project allocated to you and want to be able to add it to your list of projects.
-Adds a new project to the project list.
+Simply enter `project`, together with the project name and there you have it, a new project listed on the project list.

 Format: `project n/PROJECT_NAME`